joewalnes/node-ldapauth/README.md

 It binds to the native OpenLDAP library (libldap) and calls ldap_simple_bind().

-For more info, see:

-    man 3 ldap_bind

 Building
 --------

-    node-waf configure build
+    ./build.sh

 Usage
 -----

-Ensure ldapauth.node is in your node path.
+Ensure libldap (OpenLDAP client library) is installed.

+You need to add ldapauth.node to your application.

-    var ldapauth = require('ldapauth');
+    var ldapauth = require('./ldapauth'); // path to ldapauth.node

     ldapauth.authenticate('some.host', 389 /*port*/, 'someuser', 'somepassword',
       function(err, result) {
         if (err) {